Brahea calcarea

 3. Reproduction and Propagation

-Seed Reproduction:
+Seed Reproduction

-Seed Morphology and Diversity: Brahea calcarea produces small, spherical to ovoid fruits approximately 1-1.5 cm in diameter.
+Brahea calcarea produces small, spherical to ovoid fruits approximately 1-1.5 cm in diameter.
 When ripe, these fruits turn from green to brownish-black.
 Each fruit contains a single seed with a thin endocarp (seed coat).
 The seeds are characterized by a small hilum (attachment point) and relatively hard endosperm tissue that stores nutrients for germination.

-Detailed Seed Collection and Viability Testing: Seeds should be collected when fruits have fully ripened but before they fall or are consumed by wildlife.
+Seeds should be collected when fruits have fully ripened but before they fall or are consumed by wildlife.
 The ideal collection period is typically late summer to early autumn, depending on the specific climate.
 Fresh seeds show the highest viability, which declines progressively with storage time.

 Viability can be tested through: